10 Day Aussie Camino Women's Trek

 Ready to walk Australia’s answer to the Camino de Santiago?
 If you love hiking, the outdoors and making new friends, this women’s only walk of the Aussie Camino might just be the ticket.

 *Note: because of the Covid uncertainty in Victoria, we have decided not to run any trips in 2021, until the bulk of the Australian population is able to vaccine.
+The itinerary below will undergo small changes for 2022.

 This is the first trip to launch under our new ‘Camino Women’ banner.
 Camino Women is a project of Patch Adventures to make the grand walks of the world accessible and welcoming to walking women.